-Our examination of the corporate governance statement is conducted in accordance with FAR's auditing standard RevU 16 The auditor's examination of the corporate governance statement.
+Our examination has been conducted in accordance with FAR's standard RevU 16 The auditor's examination of the corporate governance statement.
 This means that our examination of the corporate governance statement is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
 We believe that the examination has provided us with sufficient basis for our opinions.